INSIDE: The Complete Guide to Regents Park Hanover gate playground.

 Disclosure: This article contains affiliate links.
 If you make a purchase after clicking on one of these links, we may receive a small commission at NO extra cost to you.

 Guide to visiting Regents Park Playground Hanover Gate

 On a bright sunny day, this place is packed with Londoner’s but if you visit on a day like we did, overcast and chilly, you have it mostly to yourselves.

 It lies within north-west London, partly in the City of Westminster and partly in the London Borough of Camden.

-There’s roughly four elements to this playground.
+There’s three parts to this playground.

 The main attraction is the modern fort playground and rope carousel, painted in bright blue and yellow.